-- collect, analyse and communicate with a range of data gathered through experiences of fieldwork that deepen their understanding of geographical processes;
+- Collect, analyse and communicate with a range of data gathered through experiences of fieldwork that deepen their understanding of geographical processes.

-- interpret a range of sources of geographical information, including maps, diagrams, globes, aerial photographs and Geographical Information Systems (GIS); and
+- Interpret a range of sources of geographical information, including maps, diagrams, globes, aerial photographs and Geographical Information Systems (GIS).

-- communicate geographical information in a variety of ways, including through maps, numerical and quantitative skills and writing at length.
+- Communicate geographical information in a variety of ways, including through maps, numerical and quantitative skills and writing at length.

-We understand the importance of fieldwork and seek to provide opportunities to explore the natural and built environment around the school setting, as well as, further afield.
+We understand the importance of fieldwork and seek to provide opportunities to explore the natural and built environment around the school setting, as well as further afield.

 At Preshute, we have created a geography progression map, which sets out the objectives taught in each year group.
 Geography is taught for half a term every term for one hour per week.
 The subject is explicitly taught in years 1 to 6 and units are sequenced to allow children to focus on developing their knowledge and skills, studying each topic in depth.